 So the opposite is true.

 Granted you don’t need the house to smell like cookies and donuts in order to attract good positive vibes.
-This is actually something a lot of seasoned home sellers recommend.
+This is actually something a lot of seasoned home sellers recommend for home staging.

 But it must not have a disturbing smell.